pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

 desired structure and logic variables in place of "unknown" or arbitrary terms that we might like to reference elsewhere.

-:numref:`matmul-pattern` represents an S-expr that evaluates to a graph in which two terms are matrix-multiplied.
+:ref:`matmul-pattern` represents an S-expr that evaluates to a graph in which two terms are matrix-multiplied.

 .. code-block:: python
-    :caption: matmul-pattern
     :name: matmul-pattern

     from symbolic_pymc.tensorflow.meta import TFlowMetaOperator